xendarboh/xendev/README.md

 - modern latest greatest versions; from apt, PPA, install scripts, or built from source
 - analog choice of sandboxed security vs function

+## Tests

+See the shell scripts within the [test](test/) directory for tests to confirm host-mapped gpg support, terminal font rendering (truecolor, glyphs, italics) capabilities, etc.

 ## Customization

 - See [conf/](conf/) files